gitops-tools/tekton-ci/README.md

   stage: test
   tekton:
     taskRef: my-test-task
+    # Params here are processed as CEL expressions and passed to the Task.
+    params:
+      - name: IMAGE_URL
+        expr: "'quay.io/testing/testing'"

 # this is another Task, it will be executed in the "build" stage, which because
 # of the definition of the stages above, will be executed after the "test" stage